Content Overview:

 Traditional fireworks in the evening at Japan Day

-Traditional fireworks in Japan are a captivating event that takes place every summer.
+Traditional fireworks in Japan are a fascinating event that takes place every summer.
 The Japanese word for fireworks is “Hanabi,” which literally translates to “flower fire.”
-These events are an important part of Japanese culture and provide an opportunity for communal celebrations and gatherings.
+These events are an important part of Japanese culture and provide an opportunity for community celebrations and gatherings.

-Fireworks in Japan have a long history dating back to the 16th century.
-Originally, fireworks were held mainly for religious and spiritual occasions.
-Over the years, these events have evolved into public celebrations attended by people of all ages and backgrounds.
+Fireworks in Japan have a long history that dates back to the 16th century.
+At that time, fireworks were mainly held for religious and spiritual occasions.
+Over the years, however, these events have evolved into public celebrations attended by people of all ages and backgrounds.

-One of the most famous events is the annual Sumidagawa Fireworks Festival in Tokyo, which takes place every July.
+One of the most famous events is the annual Sumidagawa Fireworks Festival in Tokyo (Tokio), which takes place every July.
 The festival attracts over a million visitors each year and features a spectacular show with more than 20,000 fireworks.

-Japan Day in Düsseldorf is held annually and is a major festival celebrating German-Japanese friendship.
+Japan Day (Japan-Tag) in Düsseldorf takes place annually and is a major festival celebrating German-Japanese friendship.
 The next Japan Day is scheduled for June 1st.
-This event attracts numerous visitors and features a diverse program with cultural performances, culinary specialties, and a large fireworks display in the evening.
+This event attracts numerous visitors and offers a diverse program with cultural performances, culinary specialties, and a grand fireworks display in the evening.

 How many visitors attend Japan Day in Düsseldorf?

-Japan Day in Düsseldorf attracts approximately 600,000 to 700,000 visitors annually.
-This festival is one of the largest of its kind in Europe and is highly popular among both locals and tourists who wish to enjoy the diverse cultural offerings and the spectacular fireworks along the Rhine.
+Japan Day (Japan-Tag) in Düsseldorf attracts approximately 600,000 to 700,000 visitors each year.
+This festival is one of the largest of its kind in Europe and is very popular with both locals and tourists, who come to enjoy the diverse cultural offerings and the spectacular fireworks over the Rhine (Rhein).

 How long does Japan Day last?

-Japan Day in Düsseldorf is a one-day event that typically starts in the morning and lasts until late in the evening.
-The festivities begin around 11 a.m. and include a variety of activities throughout the day, such as cultural performances, food stalls, workshops, and demonstrations.
+Japan Day (Japan-Tag) in Düsseldorf is a one-day event that usually begins in the morning and lasts until late in the evening.
+The festivities start around 11 a.m. and include various activities throughout the day, such as cultural performances, food stalls, workshops, and demonstrations.
 The highlight of the day is the grand fireworks display, which concludes the festival around 11 p.m.

 When is the fireworks display at Japan Day?

-The fireworks display at Japan Day in Düsseldorf traditionally takes place on the evening of the event day.
-It usually begins around 11:00 p.m. and serves as the grand finale of the festival.
-It is a special highlight that attracts many visitors who want to end the day with this spectacular event.
+The fireworks on Japan Day (Japan-Tag) in Düsseldorf traditionally take place in the evening of the event day.
+The fireworks usually begin around 11:00 p.m. and mark the grand finale of the festival.
+It is a special highlight that attracts many visitors who want to end the day with this spectacular display.

 How long does the fireworks display at Japan Day last?

-The fireworks display at Japan Day in Düsseldorf traditionally begins at 11:00 p.m. and lasts about 25 minutes (FEUERWERK-FANPAGE.de) (Weisse Flotte).
-This spectacular fireworks show, in the style of Japanese Hanabi, is the highlight of the event and is launched along the Rhine promenade, illuminating the historic old town of Düsseldorf in a colorful light (Weisse Flotte).
+The fireworks at Japan Day (Japan-Tag) in Düsseldorf traditionally start at 11:00 p.m. and last for about 25 minutes (FEUERWERK-FANPAGE.de) (Weisse Flotte).
+This spectacular display, in the style of Japanese Hanabi, serves as the highlight of the event and is set off along the Rhine promenade, illuminating Düsseldorf’s Old Town (Altstadt) in a vibrant array of colors (Weisse Flotte).

 Videos from Japan-Day 2024

-We followed Japan Day 2024 with our camera and created a vlog.
-I was in Düsseldorf with Sebastian, and we had various impressions and a lot of fun making the video about Japan Day 2024 in Düsseldorf-
+We followed Japan Day 2024 (Japan-Tag 2024) with our camera and created a vlog.
+I was in Düsseldorf with Sebastian, and we captured various impressions.
+Have fun watching the video about Japan Day 2024 in Düsseldorf-

 Videos from Japan-Day 2023